Astroua/TurbuStat/docs/tutorials/statistics/scf_example.rst

 `theta_0` is the angle at the center of the azimuthal mask and `delta_theta` is the width of that mask.
 The mask is shown on the SCF surface by the radial blue-dashed contours.

 Here the fit limits were given in pixel units, but angular units and physical units (if a distance is given) can also be passed.
 For these data, there is some deviation from a power-law at small lags over the range of lags used and so limiting the fitting range has not significantly changed the fit.
-See Figure 8 in :ref:`Padoan et al. 2001 <ref-padoan2001>` for an example of deviations from power-law behaviour in the SCF spectrum.
+See Figure 8 in `Padoan et al. 2001 <https://ui.adsabs.harvard.edu/#abs/2001ApJ...547..862P/abstract>`_ for an example of deviations from power-law behaviour in the SCF spectrum.

 The slope of the model can be accessed with `scf.slope` and its standard error with `scf.slope_err`.
 The slope and intercept values are in `scf.fit.params`. `scf.fitted_model` can be used to evaluate the model at any given lag value.
 For example: